 Self-drive directions from Vancouver Airport to South River Terminal:

 · Turn right onto Russ Baker Way.

 · Turn right onto Inglis Drive (McDonald’s Restaurant on the left).

 · Important: do not turn right at the first airport road south.

 · Follow the road (river to the left) to the Seair Seaplanes terminal on the water’s edge.

 Vehicle – Guest Parking is available at no additional cost.
 Guests are asked to arrive at the Tofino Resort and Marina (located at 634 Campbell St, Tofino, BC V0R 2Z0) for a 3pm departure.
 A valet parking service is available.

-Hotel – Guests departing a Tofino hotel prior to their arrival at the lodge are asked to ad-vise Clayoquot reservations and transportation will be arranged via the lodge from the hotel to the Tofino Resort and Marina.
+Hotel – Guests departing a Tofino hotel prior to their arrival at the lodge are asked to advise Clayoquot reservations and transportation will be arranged by the lodge from the hotel to the Tofino Resort and Marina.